Artesno/redmine-theme/README.md

 ## How install it

-To install PurpleMine, just download [.zip](https://github.com/mrliptontea/PurpleMine2/archive/master.zip) and unpack it to your Redmine's `public/themes` folder.
+To install DITMine, just download [.zip] and unpack it to your Redmine's `public/themes` folder.

 Then go to Redmine > Administration > Settings > Display and select PurpleMine2 from the list and save the changes.